 Chaga is also known as the ugly mushroom.
 It’s found on birch trees in cold climates.

-Beta-Glucans – The polysaccharides in chaga can boost heart, intestinal and liver health.
-They also improve energy levels and provide anti-cancer properties.
+These polysaccharides in chaga can boost heart, intestinal and liver health.
+They improve energy levels and provide anti-cancer properties.

-Vitamins and Minerals – Chaga mushrooms are rich in vitamins and minerals that support your dog’s health.
+Chaga mushrooms are rich in vitamins and minerals that support your dog’s health.
 They boost the immune system and help keep organs healthy.
-This means your dog will be able to fight off viruses, infection, and toxins.
+So they help your dog fight off viruses, infection, and toxins.

-Polyphenols – Polyphenols are plant based compounds.
-They’re packed with antioxidants.
+Polyphenols are plant based compounds that are packed with antioxidants.
 That means they can scavenge free radicals that lead to cancer and premature aging.

-Triterpenoids – Triterpenoids are in many edible plants and have anticancer properties.
-They can halt cell growth of leukemia, Walker 256 carcinoma and breast cancer.
+Triterpenoids are in many edible plants and have anticancer properties.
+They can halt cell growth in leukemia, Walker 256 carcinoma and breast cancer.

 Top Uses For Chaga